Jump to Section

 - Heart failure

+There’s more, though.
+Research has also linked lack of sleep to several catastrophic events10.
 Getting good sleep is vital.
-If you’re one of the tens of millions of Americans who aren’t sleeping enough every night, cannabis could help.
+If you’re one of the tens of millions of Americans who aren’t sleeping enough every night, cannabinoids could help.

 Were you also aware that Americans spent over $3 billion on prescription hypnotics and sedatives, over-the-counter sleeping aids, and herbal remedies in 2016?

-In a 2016 review, co-founder of Research at Scripps Clinic Viterbi Family Sleep Center and sleep expert Daniel F. Kripke MD looked at the risks and benefits of hypnotic drugs.
-As it turns out, the risks are much more serious than many might believe.
+In a 2016 review, co-founder of Research at Scripps Clinic Viterbi Family Sleep Center and sleep expert Daniel F. Kripke MD looked at the risks and benefits of hypnotic drugs—ie. Those drugs that can help induce sleep12, 13.